Last Updated on

 Make a training program, a set of exercises (training split)

-The most effective exercises should work for one large group of muscles (legs, chest, back, for example) in combination with one or two smaller muscle groups (biceps, triceps, press, shoulders, calves) during one workout.
+The most effective exercises should work for one large group of muscles (legs, chest, back, for example) in combination with one or two smaller muscle groups (biceps, triceps, press, shoulders, calves) during delt workouts.
 Choose 2-3 exercises for each part of the body and aim to perform 3-4 sets of 8-12 repetitions.

 Exercising large muscle groups with multi-joint exercises will initially improve overall coordination and strength, while training small muscle groups with single-joint exercises will help focus on specific muscle weaknesses.